 For most people—including me—your day job will be your main source of income.
-Currently, I work at a large, publicly traded Big Tech firm that offers stock options, great benefits, and long-term career stability.
+I worked at a large, publicly traded Big Tech firm that offers stock options, great benefits.
 Before this, I mostly worked for smaller companies with fewer than 100 employees, which taught me a lot about adaptability and value.

 I owner-occupy a rental duplex, and it’s one of the smartest financial moves I’ve made.
 The goal of any property investment should be that it earns you money or significantly cuts your cost of living.

 Iowa has traditionally been a low cost-of-living area, but even now, a two-bedroom rental in Cedar Rapids typically brings in at least $1,000/month.
-Whether it's a duplex, a fourplex, or even a tiny home, owning a property can open up financial flexibility and long-term wealth-building.
+Whether it's a duplex, a fourplex, owning a property can open up financial flexibility and long-term wealth-building.

 This is any small, in-person service business you run yourself—think mowing lawns, tech help, or house cleaning.
 It's not passive, but it can be profitable with low overhead.